Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/cecilia-entry.md

 But nothing stood out more than her unwavering love and devotion for the kingdom’s princess, [Iphania](#entry:iphania-entry).
 From the moment she laid eyes on her, Cecilia was awestruck.
 She swore allegiance, made countless efforts to earn her favor, and held firm to her [feelings](https://www.youtube.com/live/I75IWfMGVgM?t=7144) throughout the journey.

-Anyone who stood between her and the princess—like the Outlander—was an immediate rival.
+Anyone who stood between her and the princess, like the Outlander, was an immediate rival.
 She even considered abandoning the Wolf Pack just to stay by the princess’s side.
 When Peasant the Bae, someone who once bickered with Cecilia but eventually warmed up to her, confessed her feelings, Cecilia rejected her on the spot.
 Because in Cecilia’s heart, there was only the princess.

 In the end, her love was never reciprocated.
 Heartbroken but resolute, she upheld her vow to protect the princess.
 Even when tragedy struck on the final day and the princess was slain by the Curse, Cecilia pressed on.
 And when she learned that Fia, the Librarian who had guided them all along, was Iphania herself, still alive and well in the Library, it gave her all the reason she needed to keep fighting.